JavFuertes/RAIL/README.md

 |---------------------------------------------------------------|
 | **Figure 9:** Histrogram plot monte carlo simulation study on receptance bounds. |

 The results of the monte carlo study where quite comforting since they demonstrate that the response of the FRF is to a large extent similar to the stiffness samples since they follow the same distributions.
-Therefore we can assume that the specified bound locations are quite robustly the locutions wher if nearby peaks are detected we can assume healthy railway locations to be indentified.
-Moreover the investigation into the mesh size influence is also comforting since it demonstrates little influence on non exploded results (corresponding to the natural frequencies), in which case we can observe that a more refined mesh requires the frequency response to be much closer for resonance to occurr.
+Therefore we can assume that the specified bound locations are quite robustly the locutions where if nearby peaks are detected we can assume healthy railway locations to be indentified.
+Moreover the investigation into the mesh size influence is also comforting since it demonstrates little influence on non exploded results (corresponding to the natural frequencies), in which case we can observe that a more refined mesh requires the frequency response to be much closer for resonance to occur.
 Therefore in reconstruction or estimation the finer the mesh the more robust a solution will be since the actual response may be better reproduced.

 ### Investigation into the capability of the `TRACK v3.0` x Kelvin-Voigt model through Matlab signal processing capabilities against the laboratory results.